16 June 2025

 Real-World Example: An E-commerce Success Story

-Let's consider an e-commerce company that previously experienced excessive resource usage and billing spikes during holiday seasons.
-By applying Kubernetes cost optimisation strategies, such as implementing HPA and conducting thorough workload analyses, they optimised clusters to scale automatically according to demand.
+Consider an e-commerce company that previously experienced excessive resource usage and billing spikes during holiday seasons.
+By applying Kubernetes cost optimisation strategies — implementing HPA with custom request-rate metrics, enabling Cluster Autoscaler with a mixed on-demand and spot node pool, and running VPA in recommendation mode for several months before enabling automatic adjustment — they optimised clusters to scale precisely according to demand.

 Conclusion